markatots/qMaruPL/README.md

 I'll continue to revise this document when I have time.
 Plan: Conditional alerts for measures will be available.
 Arranging dimensions verticaly will be available.
-Although I've understand that dealing with the hypercube consisting of two dimensions is very very tough, I would try someday.
+Although I've understood that dealing with a hypercube consisting of two dimensions is very very tough, I would try someday.
 I'm going to write description in Japanese.

 # Copyright